 When the angel of the Lord passed through the land of Egypt during the night, he would “pass over” the households that had the blood on their door posts (verse 23).
-Thus, the Israelites’ first born were not touched by the angel of death and were spared from the plague because they were redeemed with a sacrifice (Exodus 13:1–2, 12).
+Thus, the Israelites’ first born were not touched by the angel of death and were spared from the plague because they were redeemed with the blood of the sacrifice (Exodus 13:1–2, 12).

 As for the Egyptians whose homes were not marked by blood, they lost their firstborn children that night (Exodus 12:21–30).
 Therefore, Pharaoh finally permitted Israel to leave Egypt (verses 31–32).

-At the cross of Jesus, the Passover feast was fulfilled and therefore was done away with (Ephesians 2:15; Colossians 2:16).
+When Jesus died at the cross of Calvary, the Passover feast was fulfilled and therefore was done away with (Ephesians 2:15; Colossians 2:16).
 Jesus became the Passover lamb as He was crucified on our behalf (1 Corinthians 5:7; Revelation 5:12).
-All those who accept the blood of Jesus on their behalf are like the Israelites who applied the blood of the lamb on their homes.
+All those who accept His blood on their behalf are like the Israelites who applied the blood of the lamb on their homes.
 These will be saved from eternal death and damnation (John 1:29).